 If you’re experiencing a slow leak, here are some things to look for:

 A tire puncture: It is a common misconception that a puncture will cause the tire to immediately go flat.
 However, in many cases the object that caused the puncture remains lodged in the tire and prevents the air from leaking out quickly.
 As with all tire leaks, it is important not to ignore a puncture.
-Eventually to object will either wear down and/or work its way out of the tire.
+Eventually the object will either wear down and/or work its way out of the tire.
+For more on this read our article How to Repair a Tire with a Safe, Permanent Fix.

 Wheel damage: Another common cause for slow tire leaks is damage to the area where the tire bead meets the rim.
 This type of damage is typically cause by the driver hitting the curb, taking a speed bump at high speeds OR those dreaded potholes!
 The impact deforms the wheel’s metal surface which may cause the tire to pull away from the mounting surface of the wheel.